npm-wharf/mcgonagall/README.md

   )
 ```

+### `mcgonagall.transfigure(source, [options])`

-If you provide a destination folder, mcgonagall will write out a set of folders, files and the cluster spec in the following structure:
+Providing a destination folder via the options hash will write the output to a set of folders, files and the cluster spec in the following structure:

 ```shell
 --[./]